Top of the page

-Some people with PTSD may try complementary or alternative treatments to manage their symptoms.
-These may include acupuncture, meditation, hypnosis, or repetitive transcranial magnetic stimulation (rTMS).
-These may be helpful for some people with PTSD but more research is needed.
+Some people who have PTSD may try complementary or alternative treatments to manage their symptoms.
+These treatments may include acupuncture, meditation, and hypnotherapy.
+These treatments may be helpful for some people with PTSD.
+But more research is needed.

 Talk with your doctor about any complementary health practice that you would like to try or are already using.

 Unfortunately, many people don't seek treatment for PTSD.
 You may not seek treatment because you think the symptoms are not bad enough or that you can work things out on your own.
 But getting treatment is important.